Monday, 13 October 2014

 10. Not to shower after food.

 Another common myth.
-It’s the same “blood flow diverted to the skin which doesn’t help with the digestion” idea.
+It’s similar to “blood flow diverted to the skin which doesn’t help with the digestion” idea.
 Again, most humans have enough blood for digestion as well as for other functions.

 ALSO VIEW: